 3. Your Old “Fat” or “Skinny” Clothes

 Maybe you have some clothes hanging around from your pre-pregnancy days.
 Or perhaps you lost some weight but want to hold on to your old clothes “just in case.”
-Do yourself a favor and purge them.
+Do yourself a favor and donate them.
 Clothes go in and out of style, and if you need bigger or smaller clothes again, then you can go shopping.

 4. Collections You Don’t Want or Need Anymore

 Perhaps you used to collect elephants, pigs, or teacups, and then everyone bombarded you with them and the charm wore off.
 It’s OK to stop collecting something after a while.
 Just think of how much space you could save!